Zer0JellyHub/Calendar/README.md

 4.  **Save.**

 > [!IMPORTANT]
-> The tab name must be spelled exactly **Calender**.
+> The tab name must be spelled exactly **Calendar**.
 The script specifically searches for the string "calendar" to attach the popup logic.
 If renamed, the trigger will fail.

 ### Step 2 — Add the JavaScript
 1. Go to **Jellyfin Dashboard**